AidanNG/list_app/README.md

 ## Installation

-You can install List-App using pip:
+You can install List_App using pip:

-pip install list-app
+pip install list_app

 ## Usage

 After installation, you can run the app from the command line:

-list-app
+list_app

 Once everything is runnning, you can use the text boxes to start adding things to the task list.